etalisoft/data-tada/docs/getting-started.md

 });

 const password = document.getElementById('password').value;
-// If we wanted to parse the password and retrieve the error message if invalid, or an empty string if valid
+// If we wanted to parse the password and retrieve the error message if invalid, or undefined if valid
 // we could do the following.
 const passwordError = passwordParser(password).value.rejected();
 ```